 Do you provide a contract to be signed?
 If so, do you offer a health guarantee?

 Yes.
 We do have a contract that must be signed before you assume ownership of one of our puppies.
 It spells out certain requirements that you, as the owner, agree to regarding care.
 It also affirms the health of the puppy.
 All puppies placed are completely healthy and we encourage you to bring your puppy to your veterinarian within the first few days to confirm this or if you have any concerns at all.

 We are selective when choosing homes for our puppies and know a good fit when we see one.
 If we place a puppy with you, it is because we believe that you will be able to care, nurture and raise one of our puppies now and continue to love and care for him until his last day.
 As your breeder, we will be there as a safety net and always available for any and all questions or concerns.

 What early puppy preventative health care steps (vaccines, deworming) are done before we pick up our puppy?
 What should we do as soon as our puppy comes home, what should we know?

 Our pups are wormed at 2, 4, 6 and 8 weeks of age.
-As a precaution, we do worm nursing mother too.
-Puppies receive their first vaccinations and a complete physical by our veterinarian before going to new home.
-We encourage you to bring puppy to your vet to confirm health or if you have any concerns.
+As a precaution, we do worm the nursing mother too.
+Puppies receive their first vaccinations and a complete physical by our veterinarian before going to new homes.
+We encourage you to bring your puppy to your veterinarian to confirm health or if you have any concerns.

-Instructions for care will be provided ahead of the curve before you bring puppy home.
-We are there for you and your new 8-10 week old puppy as you settle in.
-We send reminders and provide important information for all the early milestones – 12 weeks, 16 weeks and 6 months.
+Instructions for care will be provided before and when you bring your puppy home.
+We are there for you and your new puppy as you settle in.
+We will send reminders and provide information for all the early milestones – 12 weeks, 16 weeks and 6 months.
 We will always be available for any and all questions and concerns.